Spence, Australian Capital Territory: Location and features

 Spence is located adjacent to the suburbs of Fraser, Melba and Evatt.
 Nearby is a CSIRO property.
 The suburb is to the south of Owen Dixon Drive and Kuringa Drive and also bounded by Alpen Street and Copland Drive.

 The local primary school, Spence Primary School, was established in 1977.
 It later merged with Melba Primary School to become Mount Rogers Community School—Spence Campus.
 The school closed at the end of 1998 due to a lack of enrolment.
 Students were encouraged to move to the Melba Campus.
 The former school buildings now house a number of community-based organisations including the Mount Rogers Community (Anglican) Church.
 A donation only cafe called "Coffee Corner" is run by the church.

-Spence has a neighbourhood oval, bordering Clarey Crescent, which has been in great disrepair since the drought of 2002 / 2003.
+Spence has a neighbourhood oval, bordering Clarey Crescent, which has been in great disrepair since the drought of 2002/2003.
 The other area of bush and open space is the water tower in the northwest of the suburb.
 The "tower" is built into a hill with only a small portion showing.

 The local shopping centre has a butcher, hairdresser, baker, chemist and supermarket, along with a petrol station.
 The supermarket includes a coffee shop.
 Another local supermarket, known as the Spence/Evatt Shops, is located on Copland Drive.
 Next to it is the Tongan Community Centre, rebuilt in 2007 after it burned down earlier in that year.

-Political representation
+Governance

 For the purposes of Australian federal elections for the House of Representatives, Spence is in the Fenner.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, Spence is in the Ginninderra electorate.